-We’ve also written an article called ‘The Best Filter for a Betta’, and another about creating a baffle for you filter.
-If you are choosing a new filter for your betta, we recommend reading all three of our filtration articles.
+We’ve also written an article on the best filters for betta fish and another about creating a baffle for you filter.
+If you are choosing a new filter for your betta, we recommend reading both of those alongside this article.

 We’ll get started by defining the terminology used throughout the article, then we’ll go on to answer some common questions about betta filtration.

 Filter – the filtration unit as a whole.

 Insert – one medium that is ‘slotted’ into’ the filter on its own.